 In this article, we have examined the connections between the ideas of philosophers and those of motivational mentors for achieving fulfillment and happiness in life.
 We show that the philosophers Kierkegaard, Sartre, and Seneca, and the motivational mentors Brian Tracy and John C. Maxwell adhere to similar basic principles: 1. setting goals; 2. proper use of time; 3. taking action.
 Planned action towards goals, through effective self-management, enriches life and gives it meaning.
 Meaning and efficiency receive their power from an almost-sacred relationship to the resource of time.
 Philosophers and mentors point out potential obstacles in life and how to deal with them.
 They offer a method for leading a meaningful life in this world, without basing their ideas and advice on God, or reward in the World to Come, and thus they differ from the exhortations regarding the true life and happiness found in various religions.

-bibliography
+Bibliography

 Kulikov, S. (2015).
 Who creates the Time: Nature or Human?
 Interdisciplinary Description of Complex Systems: INDECS, 13(1), 167-172.